-- 1. Language matters – it is import how you talk about addiction & recovery.
+- 1. Language matters – it is important how you talk about addiction and recovery

-Caution needs to be taken, especially when the disorders concerned are heavily stigmatized as in substance use disorders (see addictionary for more information).
+Caution needs to be taken, especially when the disorders concerned are heavily stigmatized as substance use disorders are (see Addictionary for more information).

-- 2. Ongoing recovery monitoring & management remains important.
+- 2. Ongoing recovery monitoring and management remains important

 It can take a while to adapt to the demands of recovery, even after treatment.

-The earlier substance use disorder is detected and treated the shorter the time to full sustained remission.
+The earlier that substance use disorder is detected and treated, the shorter the time to reach full sustained remission.

-There are several validated treatments, pharmacological, social, & psychological, as well changing without formal help are all ways people recover successfully.
+There are several validated treatments; pharmacological, social, and psychological treatments, as well as changing without formal help are all ways people recover successfully.
 We encourage recovery by any and all means possible.

-- 6. There are numerous emerging & growing recovery support services.
+- 6. There are numerous emerging and growing recovery support services

-- 7. Families suffer too – they need independent help & objective input.
+- 7. Families suffer too – they need independent help and objective input